jonhadfield/soba/README.md

 add the following (assuming you have a user called soba with a script to run it called backup in their home directory):
 `* * * * * /usr/bin/flock -n /tmp/soba.lockfile /home/soba/backup >> /var/log/soba/soba.log 2>&1`

+note: A useful tool for testing cron jobs is [crontab guru](https://crontab.guru/).

 ## setting provider credentials